-Born Tyron Frampton, the Northampton-raised rapper has made a bit of a name for himself for his drawling, powerful delivery and rhymes that go from cackling jester to gentle dreamer to searing iconoclast.
-This is all without mentioning his sweaty and exhilarating live shows, which have previously seen him start rousing choruses of “Fuck Theresa”.
-Which brings us back to importance: politics is an intrinsic part of what Frampton does.
-Take the posters promoting his debut album—rather than your standard album artwork, Tyron’s London billboards offered things like: “Recorded offences of hate crime in the UK have increased by 123% in the last 5 years...” and “If you’re black you are 8 times more likely to be the subject of a stop and search than if you’re white.”
+Born Tyron Frampton, the Northampton-raised rapper has made a name for himself for his drawling, powerful delivery and bars that go from cackling jester to gentle dreamer to searing iconoclast.
+This is all without mentioning slowthai’s sweaty and exhilarating live shows, which have previously seen him start rousing choruses of “Fuck Theresa May”.
+Which brings us back to importance: politics is an intrinsic part of what slowthai does.
+Take the posters promoting his debut album: rather than your standard album artwork, Thai’s London billboards offered things like, “Recorded offences of hate crime in the UK have increased by 123% in the last 5 years...” and “If you’re black you are 8 times more likely to be the subject of a stop and search than if you’re white.”
 He did not come to play.

-In earnest, Nothing Great About Britain places slowthai in the pantheon of UK greats—everyone from Dizzee, The Streets, to even The Prodigy and the Sex Pistols.
+In earnest, Nothing Great About Britain places slowthai in the pantheon of UK music greats—everyone from Dizzee, The Streets, to even The Prodigy and the Sex Pistols.
 Like all these, his work interrogates and slyly observes his home country; the tone is set from the opening track, where he says in faux-posh intonations, “I will treat you with the utmost respect / only if you respect me a little bit Elizabeth, you cunt”, and continues throughout.
-Sometimes his way with words can be a little clowny, sure (“I love you like a crackhead loves crack”, he half-sings on “Crack”, while on “Peace Of Mind” he thanks his mum “for the 23 years she wiped my arse”), but you get the feeling that’s the point—sometimes the jester is the one who has the most insight into what’s really going on.
-Ty’s mum is half-Bajan, and this is very much a record that finds a young, mixed-race man taking down the Brexit-y, EDL-era we’re in at the same time as alluding to the crimes of this country’s history.
+Sometimes his way with words can be a little clowny(“I love you like a crackhead loves crack”, he half-sings on “Crack”, while on “Peace Of Mind” he thanks his mum “for the 23 years she wiped my arse”), but you get the feeling that’s the point.
+Sometimes the jester is the one who has the most insight into what’s really going on.
+Frampton’s mum is half-Bajan, and this is very much a record that finds a young, mixed-race man taking down the Brexit-y, EDL-era we’re in at the same time as alluding to the crimes of this country’s history.

 The reality of hotwiring cars, slingshots, considering identity and the tough time his mother had can be glossed over with silly jokes, but also with the prospect of pure joy and dreams.
-For all the rightful interrogation and mockery of Britishness, Ty is simultaneously celebrating his country, thriving in UK underground music and culture—pushing it forward.
+For all the rightful interrogation and mockery of Britishness, Thai is simultaneously celebrating his country, thriving in UK underground music and culture—pushing it forward.
 He channels a recent history of local sounds, giving the album pleasing sonic variety.